 If your baby has an upper respiratory tract infection, you may expect an ear infection.
 Although your baby cannot express the reason, the following symptoms could help you interpret an ear infection in babies (9).

-- Ear pain: If you notice your baby tugging or pulling their ears, it could be a sign of ear pain.
-They may also have trouble sleeping, seem fussy, and cry frequently.
+- Ear pain: If you notice your baby tugging or pulling their ears, it could be a sign of earache.
+They may also have trouble sleeping, seem fussy, and would be crying frequently.

-- Fever: A fever may occur even before the ear infection become noticeable.
+- Fever: A fever may occur even before the ear infection becomes noticeable.
 Fever is a more common sign of ear infection among infants.

 - Poor hearing: The accumulation of fluid in the middle ear could hinder the passage of sound and may decrease the baby’s hearing abilities.
 You may notice that they show delayed responses to your auditory cues.

 - Decreased appetite: The baby may feel pain when they open their mouth due to the swollen Eustachian tubes.
 This may cause your baby to refuse milk or food (10).

 - Fluid drainage: The release of yellowish fluid from the ear is a common sign of an ear infection.
 This release of fluid indicates pus buildup in the ears and may not always be an early symptom.